Dungyichao/http_server/README.md

 ```

 # 5. Video Streaming Protocols
-We will introduce some most common streaming protocols and most widely used in current time.
+The following are some most common streaming protocols and most widely used in current time.
+However, we will only focus on the HLS.
 <p align="center">
 <table>
     <thead>